 - A necessary document relevant to the exchange or relevant land record is destroyed, damaged or lost due to the disaster

 - A lender won’t fund because of the disaster

 - A title insurance policy cannot be issued due to the disaster.

-To be eligible for relief, the Exchanger must have sold the Relinquished Property before the date of the Federally declared disaster, or in the case of a reverse exchange, the Exchange Accommodation Titleholder (EAT) must have taken title to either the Relinquished or Replacement Property on or before the date of the Federally declared disaster.
+To be eligible for relief, the Exchanger must have sold the Relinquished Property on or before the date of the Federally declared disaster, or in the case of a reverse exchange, the Exchange Accommodation Titleholder (EAT) must have taken title to either the Relinquished or Replacement Property on or before the date of the Federally declared disaster.
 Only the deadlines that fall on or after the date of the Federally declared disaster will be extended.

 The IRS publishes Disaster Relief Notices on its website at www.irs.gov/uac/Tax-Relief-in-Disaster-Situations.
 It frequently updates these notices in the weeks following the disaster to add counties to the disaster zone.
 Exchangers who wish to take advantage of these deadline extensions should check the IRS website frequently to determine if disaster relief is available.